 1. Find a new market.
 Strategically expand your product or service offering.Come to the book discussion group on “Blue Ocean Strategy” on July 23rd to learn a conceptual framework for finding new markets and products (strategy canvas, value innovation, six path evaluation and other tools)

 2. Cut out unnecessary jobs and operations.
+Invest in a software which can help you manage various operations at once.
+You can visit https://www.salesforce.com/hub/crm/crm-system-benefits/ to more about one such software which can save a lot of time and at the same time also help you create effective business stratagies.
 Use this time to document your operations and make them smoother and trimmer.
 When you document your processes, you’re building in protection against losing people who take their knowledge with them.
 You also are preparing to set up a second business that is similar to the first.

 3. Train yourself and your staff.
 A slow time is a good time to learn new skills, prepare to offer a new product, open your eyes to new opportunities, transform your company culture, get coaching to develop yourself to take your business to the next level.